-Using the recipes included in the project manual, prepare an exhibit of 3 dinner rolls; OR loaf of yeast bread; OR 1 tea ring; OR 3 sweet rolls; OR one layer of a Rich White Cake or Rich Chocolate Cake, top side up (without frosting).
+Using the recipes included in the project manual, you may exhibit as many of the following subcategories as you choose.
 If icing is used on the tea ring or sweet rolls, the recipe for the icing must also come from the book.
 The yeast bread/roll dough may be prepared in a bread making machine; however prepared mixes are not permitted.
 If you make changes to the recipe, bring a copy of the recipe with your changes.
 Display exhibit on a disposable plate or pie tin and place in a zip-sealing plastic bag.
-In addition to your food exhibit, complete one of the six experiments: Experiment with Flour p.
-33-34, Experiment with Kneading p.
-35-36, Experiment with Yeast p.
-37-38 or 39, Experiment with Butter p.
-62-63 or Experiment with Cheese p.
-104-105.
+In addition to your food exhibit, complete one of the six experiments: Experiment with Flour (p.
+33-34), Experiment with Kneading (p.
+35-36), Experiment with Yeast (p.
+37-38 or 39), Experiment with Butter (p.
+62-63) or Experiment with Cheese (p.
+104-105).
 Bring a document with a printed picture of your experiment and the answers to the experiment questions to remain on display with your project.